 Opening up a designated savings account specifically for Christmas is a smart idea.
 Or get a safety firebox and start putting money in it each paycheck.
 Just someplace to start stockpiling cash.
 Because you know when Christmas is.
 Same day every year.
 It won’t be a surprise.

 There are some great online savings accounts.
 If you are worried that your bank’s savings account is too easily accessible (me over here, raising my hand), I have a great blog post about savings accounts here.

 Decide a specific amount to add to your savings every week or month.
 And then actually follow through without fail.
 All in.
 Commit.
 Consider direct transfer to make your life easier.
 Anything that can be automated where I don’t have to think about it makes my life a little bit better.
 I named my Debt Free Christmas Money account because everything must have a name.
 Ruby is the name of my Roomba robot floor cleaner.

 Make A List And A Budget

 Then check it twice (Christmas humor right there!).

-When you are configuring your debt-free Christmas plan, you make a list of all the people you want to give gifts to.
+When you are configuring your debt-free Christmas plan, you make a list of all the people you want to give gifts.
 All of them.
 From your mama to the mailman.
-I use pen and paper, but some great apps can even be password protected, so snooping people cannot snoop.
+I use pen and paper, but some great apps can even be password-protected, so snooping people cannot snoop.

 Assign a dollar amount to each person.